helixml/helix/README.md

 For setting up a deployment with a DNS name, see `./install.sh --help` or read [the detailed docs](https://docs.helix.ml/helix/private-deployment/controlplane/).
 We've documented easy TLS termination for you.

-Add an LLM: run your own GPU runners per [runners docs](https://docs.helix.ml/helix/private-deployment/controlplane/#attaching-a-runner) or use an [external OpenAI-compatible LLM](https://docs.helix.ml/helix/private-deployment/controlplane/#install-control-plane-pointing-at-any-openai-compatible-api).
+Attach your own GPU runners per [runners docs](https://docs.helix.ml/helix/private-deployment/controlplane/#attach-a-runner-to-an-existing-control-plane) or use any [external OpenAI-compatible LLM](https://docs.helix.ml/helix/private-deployment/controlplane/#install-control-plane-pointing-at-any-openai-compatible-api).

 ## Install on Kubernetes